Global workforce

 We're entering a new era of globalization defined by digital service exports rather than just physical goods:

-- Service economy transformation.
-Services now represent approximately 63% of the global economy.
+• Service economy transformation.
+Services account for the majority of global GDP and continue to grow as a share of cross-border trade, according to recent World Bank and WTO data.
 Remote work enables companies to export expertise, consulting, software development, design, and other knowledge-based services across borders seamlessly.

 4. Enhanced Collaboration and Partnerships